-Holtek Write Pins MCU Programming Pins Function
+Holtek Writer Pins MCU Programming Pins Pin Description

 ICPDA PA0 Programming Serial Data/Address

 ICPCK PA2 Programming Clock

-VDD VDD Power Supply
+VDD VDD&AVDD Power Supply

-VSS VSS Ground
+VSS VSS&AVSS Ground

-The Program Memory and EEPROM Data Memory can be programmed serially in-circuit using this 4-wire interface.
+The Program Memory can be programmed serially in-circuit using this 4-wire interface.
 Data is downloaded and uploaded serially on a single pin with an additional line for the clock.
 Two additional lines are required for the power supply.
-The technical details regarding the in-circuit programming of the device are beyond the scope of this document and will be supplied in supplementary literature.
+The technical details regarding the incircuit programming of the device is beyond the scope of this document and will be supplied in supplementary literature.